This help topic defines terminology related to the Megaport network and services.

 Border Gateway Protocol (BGP) is a standardized routing protocol designed to exchange route and reachability information among autonomous systems (AS) on the internet.

-A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other Web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
+A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
 Examples: Akamai, Cloudflare.

-Cloud computing is a general term for the delivery of hosted services over the internet.
+A general term for the delivery of hosted services over the internet.

 Abbreviation for co-location.
 The renting of space for housing computer equipment, usually in buildings specially designed to support a high density of computers and network connections, often called data centers, but also known as tele-houses or carrier hotel facilities.

-A cloud service provider is an organization that offers one or more components of cloud computing to businesses or individuals.
+An organization that offers one or more components of cloud computing to businesses or individuals.
 Typical cloud services are Infrastructure as a Service (IaaS), Software as a Service (SaaS), or Platform as a Service (PaaS).

 data center (DC)